datamade/second-city-zoning/README.md

 To make Chicago’s zoning code digestible by humans, we took inspiration from one of our favorite games: [Sim City 2000](http://en.wikipedia.org/wiki/SimCity_2000).
 It started with the color scheme and from there we got a little carried away.
 Graphics, sounds, music, oh my.

-Like all [Open City](http://opencityapps.org) apps, Second City Zoning is entirely [open source](http://secondcityzoning.org/about#code) and built with [open data](http://secondcityzoning.org/about#data).
+Like all [Open City](http://opencityapps.org) apps, 2nd City Zoning is entirely [open source](http://secondcityzoning.org/about#code) and built with [open data](http://secondcityzoning.org/about#data).

 ## Installation